 Who Can The WA Inclusion Agency Help?

-- Out of School Hours Care (including Vacation Care);
+- Outside School Hours Care (including before, after and Vacation care)

-Some children may be more vulnerable to achieving their best learning outcomes and have additional needs.
-While there is no national definition of 'additional needs', a range of risk factors may lead children with particular characteristics to be vulnerable to suboptimal learning and life outcomes.
+While there is no national definition of 'additional needs', a range of risk factors may lead children with particular characteristics to be vulnerable to suboptimal learning and life outcomes and need specific considerations or adaptions to fully participate in ECECs.

-- Children presenting with language and speech delays;
+- Children with learning, language or speech delays